MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 ### Steps to add Azure Service Bus to your Subscription

-1. Create a Service Bus Instance from Azure Portal following [this documentation](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal), with Topic Name : MCTEvents
+1. Create a Service Bus Instance from Azure Portal following [this documentation](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal), with Topic Name : CTEvents

 2. Once the Topic is created, go to the topic -> Subscriptions (Under Entities on left panel) and click on **+ Subscription**
     :::image type="content" source="../../media/Service Bus - Add Subscription.PNG" alt-text="Add subscription":::